Operational Policing

 Police Constable Entry Programme (PCEP)

-This study route includes on and off-the-job learning.
 On completion, you will gain a Diploma in Higher Education in Professional Policing Practice.

 Your learning journey will consist of academic modules that has practical elements integrated into them.
-You will be required to evidence practical competency by completing an Occupational Competency Portfolio (OCP) of the skills you have demonstrated in the workplace.
+You will be required to evidence practical competency by completing an Occupational Competence Portfolio (OCP) of the skills you have demonstrated in the workplace.

 You will need to achieve Independent Patrol Status (IPS) by the end of your first year and complete the portfolio by the end of year 2.
 In order to successfully complete your 2 year probationary period and gain the qualification you will need to have demonstrated evidence of all practice-based competencies and passed all academic modules as set out in the College of Policing requirements for this qualification.